Cities and counties are two primary forms of local government in the United States.

 Elections: The mayor and city council members are elected by city residents.
 Terms for both mayors and city council members are usually either 2 or 4 years, depending on the city.

 Law Enforcement: Policing is typically handled by a city police department, which enforces laws within the city limits.
-A city’s police department is overseen by the Chief of Police, who is appointed (not voted on) by either the mayor or someone called the city manager (a position appointed by the city council).
+A city’s police department is overseen by the Chief of Police, who is appointed (not voted on) by either the mayor or the city manager.

 Services Provided: A city is responsible for services such as: